chriseldredge/chriseldredge.github.io/source/_posts/2014-05-01-node-plus-owin-living-in-the-future.markdown

 in Program Files to my bin/Debug directory, and then copied my config file to `node.exe.config` in the same local directory.

-Sure enough, running `.bin\Debug\node.exe server.js` happily pulled in my config settings and binding redirects.
+Sure enough, running `.\bin\Debug\node.exe server.js` happily pulled in my config settings and binding redirects.

 It would be nice if Issue 131 gets first-class support, but in the mean time